FREQUENTLY ASKED QUESTIONS

 On-Site Team Visit:

-$700 per day, per evaluator (Each team visit is scheduled for two days and the number of evaluators depends on the number of like programs offered by the institution.
-Generally, there is a minimum of 3 evaluators; 1 to review the administration; 1 to review the program; and an ABHES staff member.
+*$700 per day, per evaluator (Each team visit is scheduled for two days and the number of evaluators depends on the number of like programs offered by the institution.
+Generally, there is a minimum of 3 evaluators; 1 to review the administration; 1 to review the program (additional reviewers depends on the number of programs offered); and an ABHES staff member.

 Annual Sustaining Fee:

-Upon receiving a grant of initial accreditation, an annual sustaining fee is required for each year of the length of grant.
-The institutional sustaining fees are based upon the institution’s gross annual tuition, which starts at $2,200 for institutions’ grossing between $0 and $199,000.
+Upon receiving a grant of initial accreditation, an annual sustaining fee is assessed each year of the length of grant awarded by the Commission.
+The institutional sustaining fee is based upon the institution’s gross annual tuition while the programmatic sustaining fee is based upon the program’s total annual student enrollment.

 Click here for a complete listing of all User Fees and the Annual Sustaining Fee Schedule per Appendix I of the Accreditation Manual.

-ABHES is recognized by the United States Department of Education for the accreditation of private, postsecondary institutions in the United States offering predominantly health education programs and the programmatic accreditation of medical assistant, medical laboratory technician and surgical technology programs leading to a certificate, diploma, Associate of Applied Science, Associate of Occupational Science, Academic Associate , or Baccalaureate degree, including those offered via distance education.
+ABHES-member institutions offer predominantly health education programs and/or medical assistant, medical laboratory technology, and/or surgical technology programs leading to a certificate, diploma, Associate of Applied Science, Associate of Occupational Science, Academic Associate , or Baccalaureate degree, including those offered via distance education.
+Graduates of an ABHES-accredited institution or program are eligible to sit for various credentialing exams optimizing a graduates’ marketability.

-Opportunity for enhancement – experience the ability to identify strengths and areas in need of improvement for greater institutional effectiveness through dynamic workshops, staff assisted self-study, and site visits by experienced and credentialed health specialists.
+ABHES accreditation allows the opportunity for enhancement in that institutions experience the ability to identify strengths and areas in need of improvement for greater institutional/program effectiveness through dynamic workshops, staff assisted self-study, and site visits by experienced and credentialed health specialists.

 As a recognized accrediting agency by the U.S. Secretary of Education, ABHES is deemed to be a reliable authority concerning the quality of education or training offered by the institutions of higher education or higher education programs it accredits.
 Accreditation by ABHES may be used to establish eligibility to participate in Title IV programs.
 ABHES does not process, assist or have any decision-making abilities regarding schools seeking to participate in Title IV funding.
 Institutionally-accredited member schools interested in Title IV funding must contact the U.S. Department of Education directly at www.ed.gov.

-An institution must submit an audited financial statement with submission of its completed Self Evaluation Report (SER).
+An institution must submit an audited financial statement with submission of its FINAL Self Evaluation Report (SER).
 A grant of accreditation will be contingent upon receipt, review and approval of the audited statements.

-In an effort to assess an initial applicant’s eligibility with the Bureau ABHES, each applicant should meet the minimum financial stability eligibility requirements stated below.
+In an effort to assess an initial applicant’s eligibility with ABHES, each applicant should meet the minimum financial stability eligibility requirements stated below.

 Initial applicant institutions must submit audited financial statements, which include a balance sheet, an income statement covering a twelve-month period, a statement of cash flows, and all appropriate disclosures (including footnotes).
 These financial statements must be prepared by an outside agency or individual according to generally accepted accounting principles (GAAP) on an accrual basis.